TamimEhsan/clings/website/content/setup/index.md

 ## Installing Rust

-Before installing Rustlings, you must have the **latest version of Rust** installed.
+Before installing Clings, you must have the **latest version of Rust** installed.
 Visit [www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) for further instructions.
 This will also install _Cargo_, Rust's package/project manager.